Upcoming Events & Dates

 FOR RELEASE September 29, 2017 Government of Yukon and Yukon First Nations approve next steps for collaboration on joint priorities Caption: Premier Sandy Silver and Grand Chief Peter Johnston, as…Read More

 FOR RELEASE: September 5, 2017 The Council of Yukon First Nations (CYFN) and Kwanlin Dün First Nation (KDFN) highlight experiences of First Nations in the Yukon Criminal Justice system Whitehorse,…Read More

 The closing date is Monday, October 30, 2017, at 5:00 p.m.

 Only those candidates who are selected for an interview will be contacted.
 Secondments may be considered to fill this position.

 Roxanne LaCarte, Council of Yukon First Nations – Human Resources

 Phone: (867) 393-9200 ext.
 9237

 Support your community and make an impact by sitting on one of CYFN’s boards or committees.
 There are member opportunities for four boards and committees.
 There are seven open opportunities available.
 DEADLINE for applications is MARCH 3, 2017, at 4:30 p.m.

-We are a non-profit society working for ten of the First Nations of the Yukon.
-We have been in existence since 1973 and continue to serve the needs of First Nations within the Yukon and the MacKenzie delta.
-Our mandate is to be a unified organization supporting First Nations Governments and First Nations aspirations, and advocating on key issues.Read more about our history
+We are a non-profit society working for the First Nations of the Yukon.
+We have been in existence since 1973 and continue to serve the needs of First Nations within the Yukon and the MacKenzie Delta.
+The Council of Yukon First Nations mandate is to serve as a political advocacy organization for Yukon First Nations holding traditional territories, to protect their rights, titles and interests.Read more about our history

 The Yukon Aboriginal Sport Circle is a non-profit society dedicated to the advancement of Aboriginal recreation and sport in the Yukon.
 We are the sport governing body for Arctic Sports, Dene Games, Archery and Lacrosse.